-

 GLOBAL MEGATRENDS IN AGRICULTURE

 A longer-term view of global agriculture and food.
 Can productivity feed the rising global population?
 And rising incomes are opening channels for new food products.
 Where does China fit into this equation?
 And, while many consumers are seeking food produced with “yield-reducing practices” (organic, antibiotic-free, etc); how can (and should) the market reconcile this dilemma.
+Also some advice for dealing with sustainability pressures.

-2021 GLOBAL MARKET UPDATE AND OUTLOOK (BEEF, PORK, OR POULTRY)
+GLOBAL MARKET UPDATE AND OUTLOOK (BEEF, PORK, OR POULTRY)

 A scan of global trade including key drivers.
 Politics, economics, biology, and social preferences create a web that holds global perishable food in balance; and sometimes shifts it out of balance.
 Currencies, competitors, and markets are explored, including an outlook, forecasts, and a watchlist of key factors.